Maria Reumert Gjerding

-Maria Reumert Gjerding (born 3 August 1978 in Copenhagen) is a former Danish politician and the current president of the Danish Society for Nature Conservation.
+Maria Reumert Gjerding (born 3 August 1978) is a Danish politician.
 She was a member of the Folketing for the Red-Green Alliance political party from 2015 to 2018.
+She was president of the Danish Society for Nature Conservation from 2018 to June 2026.
+She took the seat as Minister for the Environment on 3 June 2026 representing SF.

 Political career

 Gjerding was elected into the parliament of Denmark at the 2015 election where she received 2,287 votes.
 On 8 April 2018 she resigned her seat, after having been chosen as president of the Danish Society for Nature Conservation.
 Her seat in parliament was taken over by Øjvind Vilsholm.